Tennis Elbow (Lateral Epicondylitis)

 About Tennis Elbow

-Pain, tenderness and weakness near your outer elbow may indicate lateral epicondylitis, commonly known as tennis elbow.
+Pain, tenderness and weakness near your outer elbow may be symptoms of lateral epicondylitis, commonly known as tennis elbow.
 The condition is an overuse injury affecting the tendons that attach your forearm muscles to your elbow.
-It can occur from incorrect form when playing tennis or other racquet sports. or from other types of repetitive overuse during sports, or from everyday activities like using tools.
+It can occur from suboptimal form when playing tennis, using hand tools, and other activities that repeatedly load the forearm.
+Lateral epicondyle pain can also be caused by compression of the posterior interosseous nerve inside the radial tunnel, or by instability of the lateral collateral elbow ligaments.

 Contact us »